 Many register and bit references in this document are written in general form.
 A lower case "n" replaces the Timer/Counter number, in this case 2.
-However, when using the register or bit defines in a program, the precise form must be used (that is, TCNT2 for accessing Timer/Counter2 counter value and so on).
+However, when using the register or bit defines in a program, the precise form must be used (i.e., TCNT2 for accessing Timer/Counter2 counter value and so on).

-The definitions in Table 63 are also used extensively throughout this section.
+The definitions in Table 63 are also used extensively throughout the document.